akunna1/akunna1/README.md

 I’m a developer passionate about integrating GIS and data science into web and mobile apps.
 I build full-stack applications focused on performance, scalability, and innovative solutions, including mental well-being, educational, and community building projects.
 My GIS work features interactive maps, spatial analysis, and location-based services.
 I'm always eager to learn, and I embrace new challenges.

-👉🏽 DISCLAIMER: I’m no genius, but I’m good at figuring things out!
+👉🏽 I’m good at figuring things out!
 Finding patterns and paying attention to details are my strong suits.

 #### Projects